-An individual may submit only one entry in each category within a particular competition.
+- An individual may submit only one entry per prize.

-Students who graduate at the end of the Fall Semester can participate in any of the competitions for which they are eligible provided their entries have been completed and submitted prior to graduation ( February 2014)
+- Students who graduate at the end of the fall semester can participate in any of the competitions for which they are eligible, provided their entries have been completed and submitted prior to graduation.

-Co-authored entries are eligible.
-Complete information on each author needs to be provided on the cover sheet.
+- Co-authored entries are eligible.
+Complete information on each author needs to be provided at the time of submission.

-Works originally written to satisfy course requirements are eligible, as are self-contained extracts from undergraduate theses, presented in a form which could be suitable for publication as a journal article.
+- Works originally written to satisfy course requirements are eligible, as are self-contained extracts from undergraduate theses, presented in a form which could be suitable for publication, for example as a journal article.

-IMPORTANT: The student’s name must NOT appear on ANY page but the cover sheet which should be completed electronically and submitted along with the attachment of the author’s work.
+- IMPORTANT: The student’s name must NOT appear on ANY page of the submission.
 This is to ensure the author’s anonymity.